PTORI/famlab/content/papers/paper0/index.md

 tags: ["digital age", "memory", "news headlines", "social media", "tweets"]
 author: ["Tori Peña", "Raeya Maswood", "Melissa Chen", "Suparna Rajaram"]
 description: "This study examines how people recall and recognize tweets and news headlines when these sources provide inconsistent messaging, finding a consistent memory advantage for tweets. [cite: 14, 17]"
 summary: "This study investigates memory for tweets versus news headlines, particularly when their messages conflict.
 Across both in-person and online experiments, results consistently showed that participants had better memory for tweets than for news headlines, regardless of whether the messages were consistent or inconsistent.
-This suggests the informal, 'gossipy' nature of microblogs gives them a mnemonic advantage that overrides factors like source credibility. [cite: 95, 119]"
+This suggests the informal, 'gossipy' nature of microblogs gives them a mnemonic advantage that overrides factors like source credibility."
 cover:
     alt: "Bar chart showing higher memory recall for tweets than news headlines"
     relative: true